 Before we start – the usual disclaimer that this should not be taken as tax advice.
 Always consult a qualified tax lawyer or consultant before you take tax-related financial decisions.

-If you bought Bitcoin and other cryptos when their prices were high and were forced to sell for a loss, there’s a silver lining: these losses could place you in a lower tax bracket.
+This is also true in the crypto space, where tools like Cointracker can help you do tax loss harvesting for your cryptos.
+What this means is that if you bought Bitcoin and other cryptos when their prices were high and were forced to sell for a loss, there’s a silver lining: these losses could place you in a lower tax bracket.
 What’s more, claiming those losses is easier than you might assume.
 Read on to find out everything you need to know about how to file your crypto losses.

 Filing Your Crypto Taxes 101: How Does it Work?

 For the purposes of taxation, the US and most other governments consider cryptocurrencies to be assets.
 This means that whenever you trade cryptocurrency, the transaction falls into one of two categories: a capital gain or a capital loss.

 - Capital gain.
 A capital gain occurs when you sell cryptocurrency for more than the amount that you paid to purchase it.

 - Capital loss.
 If you sell cryptocurrency for less than the amount that you paid for it, this is considered to be a capital loss.

 You have to sell or buy an asset to trigger a taxable gain or loss.
 Once you decide to make a move, tax authorities consider the loss to be “realized.”
 If your loss is great enough, you may be able to use it to enter a lower tax bracket.